A Glug of Oil

 Leftover Turkey Curry

-This post may contain affiliate links.
+Leftover turkey curry pictured in a bowl with rice.This post may contain affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.

-*Updated November 2024
+*Updated November 2025

-Don't be put off by the long list of ingredients, most are just spices, and it's really easy to make!
+Don't be put off by the long list of ingredients; most are just spices, and it's really easy to make!

 Important - please read!

-Because the turkey has been reheated, this recipe is NOT suitable for freezing, or re-heating.
+Because the turkey has been reheated, this recipe is NOT suitable for freezing or reheating.

-I use Mutti tinned tomatoes, if you can, buy good quality tinned tomatoes.
+I use Mutti tinned tomatoes.
+If you can, buy good-quality tinned tomatoes.

 I only buy them in Tesco or Waitrose when they are half-price, which is quite often, and then I stock up!